top of page

 Hydrogen chloride is the by-product of vinyl chloride that has been burned.

 Yes, a home water distiller can get rid of hydrogen chloride.
-The distillation process works by boiling the water and then collecting the resulting steam, which is free from contaminants such as hydrogen chloride.
+The distillation process works by boiling the water and then collecting the resulting steam, free from contaminants like hydrogen chloride.

 Thank you for taking the time to read this blog!
 We hope it has been helpful and informative.